 Ships operation- Emergency procedures for towing of tankers

-All Oil, Chemical and Gas Tankers above 20000 DWT, constructed on or after 1st July, 2002, are equipped with an “Emergency Towing Arrangement (E.T.A.) both Forward And aft to provide the ship with a rapidly deployed towage capacity in an emergency.
+Requirement:: All Oil, Chemical, and Gas Tankers above 20000 DWT, constructed on or after 1st July 2002, are equipped with an “Emergency Towing Arrangement (E.T.A.) both Forward And aft to provide the ship with a rapidly deployed towage capacity in an emergency.
+The Forward system is required to be deployed in One hour by the ship’s crew and the Aft system by one man in 15 minutes.

-Whereas the Forward system has options for use with or without vessel’s electrical power, the Aft system should be pre-rigged and be able to be set up by manual operation alone.
+Whereas the Forward system has options for use with or without the vessel’s electrical power, the Aft system should be pre-rigged and be able to be set up by manual operation alone.

 Readiness